 The Felix Project is a London-based, UK-registered Charity with No. 1168183.

-We rescue surplus food from the food industry and deliver it to over 300 frontline charities, primary schools and holiday programmes to help feed local communities.
+We rescue surplus food from the food industry and deliver it to almost 1000 frontline charities, primary schools and holiday programmes to help feed local communities.

 In order to operate as efficiently as possible, we use volunteers as much as we can and try to secure services for free whenever we can.
 All of our food is delivered or rescued free of charge.